 The Comedy Specials that Christopher Titus has made include the following:

-5th Annual End-Of-The-World Tour (2006): Covers his time as a parent and how scared he is that the world is falling apart after the September 11th attacks (his daughter was born late August of 2001, making him feel his timing was way off).
-Key moments involve both the decision to have kids and the birth of his daughter, the need for an apology to be made to fix the race barriers, the lack of definitive decision making in both the government and religious issues (pedophile pastors), events in raising his kids, and his father's death and bizarre funeral.
+5th Annual End-Of-The-World Tour (2006): Covers his time as a parent and how scared he is that the world is falling apart after the September 11 attacks (his daughter was born late August 2001, making him feel his timing was way off).
+Key moments involve both the decision to have kids and the birth of his daughter, the need for an apology to be made to fix the race barriers, the lack of definitive decision-making in both the government and religious issues (pedophile pastors), events in raising his kids, and his father's death and bizarre funeral.

-Love is Evol (2008): Covers the time after he had divorced his wife and his thoughts on the emotional baggage of trying to find love and why people stay with mates who are either unfaithful or abusive.
-Key moments involve his failing marriage to "Kate" note Actually Erin, but, as he mentioned in the special, he had to call her "Kate" for legal reason, the circumstances behind the divorce, Titus's near-suicide after finding out that his wife cheated on him with two guys, Titus's wife claiming abuse during their divorce trial, and Titus meeting a newer, younger girlfriend with a loving, functional family (which confused him intensely).
+Love Is Evol (2008): Covers the time after he had divorced his wife and his thoughts on the emotional baggage of trying to find love and why people stay with mates who are either unfaithful or abusive.
+Key moments involve his failing marriage to "Kate" note Actually Erin but, as he mentioned in the special, he had to call her "Kate" for legal reasons, the circumstances behind the divorce, Titus's near-suicide after finding out that his wife cheated on him with two guys, Titus' wife claiming abuse during their divorce trial and Titus meeting a newer, younger girlfriend with a loving, functional family (which confused him intensely).

 Amicably Divorced: Averted.
 He is not on good terms with his ex-wife note Who lied in court saying that Christopher abused her and the kids just so she could sidestep the California "no-fault" divorce laws, which only allows for non-equal splitting of assets if someone claims domestic abuse.
 It was later found to be false., and he has doubts that such a thing is really possible.
 In Neverlution, he reveals that his divorce took five years to finalize and his ex-wife walked away with $2 million dollars in alimony (while Titus has custody of the kids).